srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     Once you have saved the connection string to a location where you can find it easily, you will be ready to continue with the lab.

-### Exercise 2: Write code to simulate device that implements firmware update
+### Exercise 2: Write code for a simulated device that implements firmware update

-In this exercise, you will create a simple simulator that will manage the device twin desired properties changes and will trigger a local process simulating a firmware update.
-The overall process would be exactly the same for a real device with the exception of the actual steps for the local firmware update.
-You will then use the Azure Portal to configure and execute a firmware update for a single device.
-IoT Hub will use the device twin properties to transfer the configuration change request to the device and monitor the progress.
+In this exercise, you will create a simulated device that will manage the device twin desired property changes and will trigger a local process simulating a firmware update.
+The process that you implement for launching the firmware update will be similar to the process used for a firmware update on a real device.
+The process of downloading the new firmware version, installing the firmware update, and restarting the device is simulated.

+You will use the Azure Portal to configure and execute a firmware update using the device twin properties.
+You will configure the device twin properties to transfer the configuration change request to the device and monitor the progress.

 #### Task 1: Create the device simulator app